lagom/lagom/docs/manual/common/guide/production/LightbendPlatform.md

 See [Integrating Lagom with Lightbend Telemetry](https://github.com/lagom/lagom-recipes/blob/master/lightbend-telemetry/lightbend-telemetry-java-mvn/README.md) for a Java example of integrating Telemetry into a Lagom service.

-## Configuring a Lagom build for Enterprise Suite
+## Configuring a Lagom build for Lightbend Platform

-Bintray credentials are required to build applications using the Enterprise Suite portion of the Lightbend Platform.
+Bintray credentials are required to build applications using the Lightbend Platform.
 Lightbend customers should log into the [support portal](https://portal.lightbend.com/ReactivePlatform/EnterpriseSuiteCredentials) to obtain their credentials.
 Follow the links below to see how to supply the credentials when using sbt or Maven.

 * [Lightbend Platform setup for sbt](https://developer.lightbend.com/docs/reactive-platform/2.0/setup/setup-sbt.html)
 * [Lightbend Platform setup for Maven](https://developer.lightbend.com/docs/reactive-platform/2.0/setup/setup-maven.html)

-[Contact Lightbend](https://www.lightbend.com/contact) to get started with Enterprise Suite.
+[Contact Lightbend](https://www.lightbend.com/contact) to get started with Lightbend Platform.